-Charwei Tsai’s latest series of works tells the sung stories of people living far from home in precarious living conditions and uncertain legal status.
+Charwei Tsai’s latest works tell the sung stories of people living far from home in precarious living conditions and uncertain legal status.
 Together with her partner and filmmaker Tsering Tashi Gyalthang, they visited marginalized communities in Nepal, in the UK, and in Taiwan, recording voices of sorrow and longing, but also of hope.

 Mao Ishikawa's latest autobiographical collection, Red Flower, gives us a candid glimpse of life as she knew it between 1975 and 1977 in Okinawa when occupation forces, the U.S military, brought not only arms and guns, but a taste of what life could be should the locals live without conforming to their cultural environment.